Open Materials Generation with Inference-Time Reinforcement Learning: Inference-Time Reinforcement Learning

 \subsection{Score-Based OMatG-IRL}

 The Euler--Maruyama updates in \cref{eq:eulermar} based on $b^\theta(t,x_t)$ and $z^\theta(t,x_t)$ define a stochastic policy $\pi^\theta(a_t|s_t)=p^\theta(x_{t+\Delta t}|x_t)$, which makes the policy-gradient RL framework of \cref{sec:rl} directly applicable.
-Compared to existing RL applications in (latent) diffusion~\cite{walsh} or flow-matching frameworks~\cite{flowgrpo}, policy updates here jointly modify both the velocity field $b^\theta(t,x_t)$ and the denoiser $z^\theta(t,x_t)$, rather than acting on only a single component.
+Compared to existing RL applications in (latent) diffusion~\cite{walsh} or flow-matching frameworks~\cite{flowgrpo}, policy updates here jointly modify both the velocity field $b^\theta(t,x_t)$ and the denoiser $z^\theta(t,x_t)$ through updates to the shared CSPNet backbone of OMatG, rather than acting on only a single component.
 In addition to the KL regularization in \cref{eq:kl}, we introduce an explicit denoiser-distillation regularization term:

+Here, $\lVert\cdot\rVert^2_\text{str}$ denotes a structure-normalized squared norm.
+For atomic positions, this corresponds to summing over Cartesian components and averaging over atoms.
 Increasing the weight $\delta$ constrains the reinforced denoiser to remain close to the pretrained model.
 While the KL objective constrains the full drift distribution [which depends jointly on $b^\theta(t,x_t)$ and $z^\theta(t,x_t)$], the denoiser-distillation term acts directly on $z^\theta(t,x_t)$ and thus explicitly controls the score.